 - Topically: You should always dilute cinnamon oil with a carrier oil like coconut oil in a 1:1 ratio before applying it directly to skin.
 Coconut oil has its own long list of benefits for skin and immunity, so these make a good combination.

-- Internally: The FDA recognizes cinnamon oil as safe for consumption, but ingesting any essential oil is ONLY recommended when you use a very high-quality oil from a reputable brand.
-This way you know exactly what you’re getting (and avoiding).
+- Internally: Can cinnamon essential oil be ingested?
+The FDA recognizes cinnamon oil as safe for consumption, but ingesting any essential oil is ONLY recommended when you use a very high-quality oil from a reputable brand.
+(18) This way you know exactly what you’re getting (and avoiding).
 Look for oil that’s therapeutic grade and organic, which ensures it’s been tested and meets all criteria, plus it will be free from chemical toxins, fillers or solvents.
 To use cinnamon oil internally, you can add a drop to water or take it as a dietary supplement by mixing it with honey or a fruit smoothie.

-You can also add a small amount (several drops) of cinnamon oil to recipes, but avoid heating it to very high temperatures and cooking it for too long because that depletes its antioxidants and active ingredients.
-Because it tastes like a very strong version of cinnamon spice, you can use the oil wherever you’d use ground cinnamon.
+You can also use cinnamon oil for cooking.
+Simply add a small amount (a few drops) of cinnamon oil to recipes, but avoid heating it to very high temperatures and cooking it for too long because that depletes its antioxidants and active ingredients.
+Cinnamon oil tastes like a very strong version of cinnamon spice so you can use the oil wherever you’d use ground cinnamon.

 Try some of these simple recipes you can make at home using cinnamon oil: